aroravarun/udacity_logs_analysis/README.md

 Setup:

 Virtual Machine Setup
-You need to setup a vagrant virtual machine to set it up.
+You need to setup a vagrant iirtual machine to set it up.
 The steps to setup it up are as follows:
 1.)
 Download the latest Virtual Box which is compatible with vagrant from the link: https://www.virtualbox.org/wiki/Download_Old_Builds_5_1